rivershoang/fir_filter/README.md

-# Filters
-Design of filters (DSP).
+# Design of FIR filter (DSP).
 Implement on Altera De10-Standard (using Audio CODEC).

 You need replace the file "coefficient" path with the address on your computer to ensure system accuracy.

 You should download the "doc" folder to view the system block diagram.

 I will update report later!!!